Uber Inc. Part 2 – Insurance throws a wet blanket on cheap rides!

 Uber pre-screens all of the drivers, ensures that a criminal background check is completed and any passenger is sent the UberX driver’s name, a photo and the make and model of the vehicle.
 Each community has its own by-laws and requirements, and the drivers must be in compliance with these.
 For example, city issued licenses which require the safety training; also vehicles must be inspected and adequately insured.

 As this service grows substantially, questions have arisen around insurance.
-Uber announced it has its own $5 million insurance policy that will cover liabilities that go above and beyond the drivers’ insurance policy: however, anyone who considers providing this service must inform their insurance provider.
+Uber announced it has its own $5 million insurance policy that will cover liabilities that go above and beyond the drivers’ insurance policy: however, anyone who considers providing this service must inform their insurance broker in ontario.

 The application for insurance in Ontario specifically asks if you will take passengers for compensation.
 In addition, an insurance company can deny coverage if they feel the risk has materially changed from when the application was originally written.
-Carrying passengers for compensation is definitely a “material change in risk”.
+Carrying passengers for compensation is definitely high risk car insurance.
 This is also a concern if you are a passenger of Uber.
 What coverage will you have if you are involved in an accident with someone who may or may not have insurance?
 If you are considering using Uber, as a driver or as a passenger, please contact your trusted advisor at McDougall Insurance & Financial at 1-800-361-0941.